 Can’t do it, can you?
 Don’t feel bad.
 No one can.

 This introduces a major problem into the world of do-it-yourself ganja growing: how can you be sure the seeds you plant will produce the cannabis you want?
 This is an important question because only the female plant produces the trichome rich cola buds that you can harvest to smoke, eat or make medicine from.
 The male plant produces none of that.
-In fact, the male plant can actually be a detriment to your cannabis harvest if grown together with female plants.
+In fact, the male plant can actually be a detriment to your cannabis harvest if grown together with female plants…depending on your needs.
 This is because the male plant’s sole purpose is to pollinate the female plant.
 While that doesn’t sound like a bad thing, it actually is.
 When female cannabis plants are pollinated, they start using their energy to produce seeds and stop using their energy to feed the buds that we all know and love.
 Allowing a male plant to grow alongside a female plant is a recipe for reduced bud harvest and can ruin the euphoric properties of the female cannabis plant’s high-inducing “fruit.”
 Be sure you separate all male and female plants right away.
 This growing method is called Sensimelia or “seedless” in english.
 This is what most people aim for.
 In order for you to ensure that you are growing a female seed you will have to purchase a feminized seed from a reputable seed producer.
 These “female” seeds are produced by chemically inducing a female plant into hermaphrodism.
 The feminized seeds will essentially be a hermaphrodite, not 100% female.
 So excess unwanted stress on the plant during the grow may turn that female seed into a male.
 But as long as your growing conditions are good, your seed should be good.

 The Seedling Stage